|

 - CAIRO:

-of Cairo, itself from Arabic al-Qāhira,
+Egyptian city of Cairo, from Arabic al-Qāhira,

 meaning "victorious."